-At the end of the course student attains adequate knowledge in assessing Shear Strength of soils and rocks, dynamic properties of soil, indirect tensile strength and compressive strength of Rocks.
+At the end of the course student attains adequate knowledge in assessing Shear Strength, dynamic properties of soil and shear strength, indirect tensile strength and compressive strength of Rocks.
 Student learns to assess the different properties of geosynthetics.
 Student is trained to gain knowledge in assessing the properties of soils through field tests and also by conducting model tests.